 # Architecture

-Freelucy is a **scoped ServiceNow application** that runs entirely inside your ServiceNow instance.
+YouDesign Freelucy is a **scoped ServiceNow application** that runs entirely inside your ServiceNow instance.
 It introduces no custom tables, requires no integrations, and reads only the tables your administrators authorize through cross-scope privileges.

 ## What this means in practice

 * **100% on ServiceNow.** Freelucy runs natively.
-There is no external service, no integration to configure, no data leaving your instance.
+There is no external service, no integration to configure, and no data leaving your instance.

 * **No additional licenses.** Because no custom tables are added, no additional ServiceNow end-user licenses are required to use Freelucy.